 - When did you first feel grown up?

 - Whose opinion is particularly important to you?

 - What was the most amazing place you've ever traveled to?

-- What skills would you most like to learn?
+- Which skills would you particularly like to learn?

 - What is your favorite website or social media channel?

 - Do you have an absolute favorite song?

 - What was the best concert you've ever attended?

 - What don't you like that others seem to like?